-While we recommend that students do not begin taking Stern courses until they officially begin the M.B.A. program the Stern school recognizes that some students may have taken business courses prior to matriculation and will allow a maximum of one course to count toward the M.B.A.
-Students should consult the J.D./M.B.A. advisors for appropriate courses and information regarding prerequisites.
-Also, please note that students are advised against taking L03.3020, Corporate Finance at the Law school, in their 2L year, as this course is very similar to the Finance sequence they will take at Stern.
+We recommend that students do not begin taking Stern courses until they have officially begun the MBA program.
+In instances where a student has taken business courses prior to matriculation, there is a formal appeal process to request the allowance of a maximum of one course to count toward the MBA.
+Students should consult the JD/MBA advisors for appropriate courses and information regarding prerequisites.
+Also, please note that students are advised against taking LAW-LW.11461, Corporate Finance, at the Law School in their 2L year, as this course is very similar to the Finance sequence they will take at Stern.

 Cross Listed Courses

 Certain courses, e.g. Law and Business of Investment Banking, are cross-listed, i.e. carry both official LW and GB numbers.
 Students planning to take a cross-listed course must register for the course under the course number (LW or GB) corresponding to their school of residence for that semester.
 Further, students will be given credit for these courses toward the degree implied by the course number under which they register.

 Professional Responsibility Requirement

 The professional responsibility requirement for the MBA degree may be satisfied with a Profesional Responsibility course taken at the Law School.

 Here's one recommended sequence of summer internships for JD/MBA candidates:

 1L summer: specialized business/law internship facilitated by JD/MBA faculty advisors and Law school OCS

 2L summer: law firm or other “conventional” 2L internship through OCS